 About me

 Hello and welcome.
-My name is Shyama and I am dedicated to providing a therapeutic space that is respectful and warm, where you feel truly valued and heard.
-My approach is integrative and specifically tailored to each individual, drawing on a range of psychological perspectives to support your unique journey towards well-being and growth.
-I offer both short and long-term therapy aligning with your needs but generally I aim to build long-term therapeutic relationships with clients, as it creates the foundation for deeper, more meaningful work.
+My name is Shyama and I aim to provide a therapeutic space that is respectful and warm, where you feel valued and heard.
+Our work together is tailored to you, with a deep respect for self-expression and individuality.
+I incorporate creative expression, play, and breath work into my practice, offering embodied and imaginative ways to safely explore emotions, process experiences, and support regulation and healing.
+I offer both short and long-term therapy aligning with your needs but generally I aim to build long-term therapeutic relationships, as this creates the foundation for deeper, more meaningful work.

-As an Integrative Psychotherapist, I honour your uniqueness and recognise that one approach does not fit all.
 Engaging in therapy offers a valuable opportunity to deepen our understanding of who we are and why we function the way we do.
-In practice, we can work together at a pace that feels safe for you, addressing unresolved inner conflicts, making sense of your emotions, and exploring the root causes of distress and trauma.
+We will work together at a pace that feels safe for you, addressing unresolved inner conflicts, making sense of your emotions, and exploring the root causes of distress.
 My goal is to help you gain clarity, resilience and support healing.
-If you want to talk about what's happening in your life, give words to your feelings, and express those silent, unspoken thoughts, I am here to offer support and provide a safe space for you to be yourself.
+If you want to talk about what's happening in your life, give words to your feelings, and express those silent, unspoken thoughts, I am here to hold a space where your thoughts and feelings can be safely explored.

 How it works: We would start with an initial session where we will take the time to understand your reasons for seeking therapy and establish if we are a good fit to work together.